Next Libyan presidential election: Electoral system

-The President of Libya is elected through two-round system for a five-year term.
+The President of Libya is elected using the two-round system; if no candidate receives a majority of the vote in the first round, a second round will be held.

 2.83 million people were registered to vote in the Libyan election as of August 2021.

 Presidential candidates

 Registration for presidential candidates opened on 7 November and lasted until 22 November.
 Saif al-Islam Gaddafi, son of former Libyan leader Muammar Gaddafi, registered his candidacy on 14 November 2021.
 Khalifa Haftar, commander of the Libyan National Army, registered his candidacy on 16 November.
 Aref Nayed, Chairman of the Ihya Libya Party, submitted his candidacy on 17 November 2021.
 Prime Minister Abdul Hamid Dbeibeh registered his candidacy on 21 November.
-Abdel Moneim al-Houni, former Foreign Minister and founding member of the Libyan Revolutionary Command Council, registered his candidacy on 22 November.
+Abdel Moneim al-Houni, former foreign minister and founding member of the Libyan Revolutionary Command Council, registered his candidacy on 22 November.
 In total, 96 men and two women registered as candidates.

 A preliminary list of 73 presidential candidates was released by the HNEC on 24 November.
 Twenty-five candidates were disqualified from the election, including Saif al-Islam Gaddafi, Nouri Abusahmain, Bashir Saleh Bashir, and Ali Zeidan.
 Gaddafi, Abusahmain, and Saleh were disqualified under Article 10/7 of the electoral law for having been convicted of a crime.
 Gaddafi was also disqualified under Article 17/5 for not providing a certificate showing a clean criminal record.
 Zeidan was disqualified under Article 10/2 for having more than one nationality and under Article 11 for not having 5000 supporters.
 According to the electoral law, any appeals against the disqualifications are to be decided by the judiciary.

 On 28 November, the Tripoli Appeals Court rejected the candidacy of current prime minister Abdul Hamid Dbeibeh after accepting two appeals against his bid.
 The first appeal was filed by presidential candidates Aref Ali Nayed, Othman Abdeljalil, Mohammed Al-Muntasser, and Libyan Political Dialogue Forum members Ahmed Al-Sharkasi and Al-Saida Al-Yakoubi, while the second appeal was filed by presidential candidate Fathi Bashagha.

 On 30 November, Libyan Field Marshal Khalifa Haftar was disqualified from the presidential election after the Zawiya Court of First Instance accepted an appeal against his candidacy.

 On 1 December, four candidates disqualified by the HNEC, Abdul Hamid Dbeibeh, Nouri Abusahmain, Salama Al-Ghweil, and Fathi Benshatwan were placed back on the ballot by the Tripoli Court of Appeal.

 On 2 December, Saif al-Islam Gaddafi was placed back on the ballot after the Sabha Court of Appeal accepted his appeal against his disqualification from the list of presidential candidates.

 On 6 December, Khalifa Haftar returned to the presidential election after the Tripoli Court of Appeal rejected a 30 November ruling by the lower Zawiya court.